praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 * Platform
 * Status

-Click a property to see an overview of that property.
+Select a property to see an overview of that property.
 The overview shows any activity performed on the property.
 It also lists the metrics and extensions for the property.

 ## Create or configure a property